24 Hour Fitness: 2004–2008: Olympics and other sponsorships

-2009–present: Acquisition and other operations
+2009–2020: Acquisition and Coronavirus

 24 Hour Fitness formerly had some 15 clubs in Singapore and China.
 Besides the United States, it had centers in Singapore and Hong Kong, Beijing and Shanghai in China) through its wholly owned subsidiary California Fitness (CalFit).
 Its European clubs closed in the early 2000s.
 CalFit was sold to Ansa Group, a Hong Kong company in 2012; 24 Hour Fitness became an exclusively US gym chain.

 Its former affiliate and spinoff California Wow Xperience (CalWowX), a California Fitness offshoot, formerly had member swap agreements with both 24 Hour, then only California Fitness, and at its height ran gyms located in Bangkok, Chiang Mai and Pattaya in Thailand, including one female-only club.

 In August 2012, the owner of 24 Hour Fitness put the 416 location gym chain on the auction block with a price tag reported to have been close to $2 billion.
 After being courted by various interests for over six months, ultimately in January 2012, the board of directors took 24 Hour Fitness off the market.
 Offers reportedly fell short of the asking price.

 In May 2014, Forstmann Little & Co. reportedly sold 24 Hour Fitness Worldwide Inc. for $1.85 billion to an investment group led by AEA Investors LP and the Ontario Teachers' Pension Plan.

 In April 2020, due to the coronavirus gym closings, the company was exploring the option of filing for bankruptcy within the next few months.
 In June 2020, the company officially declared bankruptcy and indicated plans to close over 130 gyms.
 In December 2020, the company successfully emerged from bankruptcy.

+2021-present: Emergence from bankruptcy and re-investment

+In December 2020, 24 Hour Fitness exited Chapter 11 bankruptcy after the U.S. Bankruptcy Court for the District of Delaware confirmed its reorganization plan.
+The restructuring eliminated roughly US$1.2 billion in debt and transferred ownership to a group of lenders including Sculptor Capital, Monarch Alternative Capital, and Cyrus Capital Partners.

+Following emergence, the company began a multiyear effort to rebuild its membership base and modernize its club portfolio.
+These initiatives have included equipment and facility upgrades at over 30 locations, expanded recovery services through their Recovery24 amenities, and a streamlining of the operating footprint through selective club closures.

+In 2025, 24 Hour Fitness secured a US$305 million senior-secured credit facility to refinance near-term maturities and fund capital improvements.

+The company has stated that future priorities include continued investment in facility upgrades, expansion of wellness and recovery amenities, and further optimization of its club network.
+In November 2025, 24 Hour Fitness launched Reformer24 Pilates, a pilot program introduced in Southern California, offering studio-style reformer Pilates through a hybrid model that combines video-led classes with in-club equipment access.